roleplaydiary/SpaceStationIdle/README.md

 * ☐ UI design
 * ☐ **Station events (catch the clown, fix the station, fight monsters, cleaning)**
 * ☐ **Endgame goals (find out)**

+## ⚠️ License & Usage

+This repository is intended for demonstration and portfolio purposes only.
+All content is the intellectual property of Denis Vorontsov and may not be used, copied, distributed, or modified without explicit permission.

+If you'd like to reference or discuss this project — feel free to contact me at [dvoron10@gmail.com](mailto:dvoron10@gmail.com).